zir0j/data-viz/README.md

 # Data Visualization projects
-A collection of Power BI dashboards for practice.
-Subsequent PDF documents are uploaded in case they cannot be viewed.
+A collection of Data Visualization projects for practice.
+Subsequent PDF documents may be viewed in case they cannot be viewed.

 <table>
   <tr>